 The teen years are a crucial period for brain development.

 Dr. Karen Pape explains in her book, The Boy Who Could Run But Not Walk, that during puberty, “teenagers gain up to 40% more brainpower” and that “most of the change is in maturation of functions and improvement of the interconnections between different brain areas.”

 The prefrontal cortex is still developing well into adulthood.
 It’s the part of the brain responsible for understanding actions and consequences, impulse control, and decision-making.

-As this part of the brain matures, teens will better understand the process of setting and achieving goals.
+As this part of the brain matures, teens will better understand the process and importance of setting and achieving goals.